ulope/pyformat.info/README.md

-# Bevelopment branch for "Version 2"
+# Development branch for "Version 2"

 This is the development branch `v2` vor the "Version 2" of pyformat.info.
 We're migrating the page to use [Lektor](https://getlektor.com).
 Therefore the description below is no longer accurate.
 More information on the new structure will be added in the next weeks / months.

-The current plan is for this migration to be finished somewhere around the beginning of 2017.
+The current plan is for this migration to be finished somewhen in the first half of 2017.
 But - no promises :)

 # PyFormat.info: Using % and .format() for great good!